 During his incarceration, Patrick Cabry drew portraits of the people he met in prison and their loved ones for favors, food, and money.
-In his new installation at Eastern State Penitentiary, he continues this process of creating portraits to bring attention to the challenges people face both while incarcerated and once released.
+In his installation at Eastern State Penitentiary, he continued this process of creating portraits to bring attention to the challenges people face both while incarcerated and once released.
 Over the course of 40 hours, the artist drew charcoal and mixed media portraits of approximately 500 visitors.

 Meet the Artist